Age dissection of the vertical breathing motions in Gaia DR2: evidence for spiral driving: Abstract

 \section{Abstract}

 \gaia\ DR2 has revealed breathing motions in the Milky Way, with stars on both sides of the Galactic mid-plane moving coherently towards or away from it.
 The generating mechanism of these breathing motions is thought to be spiral density waves.
 Here we test this hypothesis.
-Using a {\it self-consistent}, high-resolution simulation with star formation, and which hosts prominent spirals, we first study the signatures of breathing modes excited by spirals.
-In the model, the breathing modes excited by the spiral structure have an increasing amplitude with distance from the mid-plane, pointing to an internal cause for them.
-The same behaviour is present also in the \gaia\ data.
+Using a {\it self-consistent}, high-resolution simulation with star formation, and which hosts prominent spirals, we first study the signatures of breathing motions excited by spirals.
+In the model, the breathing motions induced by the spiral structure have an increasing amplitude with distance from the mid-plane, pointing to an internal cause for them.
 We then show that, at fixed height, the breathing motion amplitude decreases with age.
-We demonstrate that the \gaia\ data exhibit the same trend, which strengthens the case that the observed breathing modes are driven by spiral density waves.
+Next, we investigate the signature of the breathing motions in the \gaia\ DR2 dataset.
+We demonstrate that, at the location with a consistently large breathing motion, the corresponding amplitude increases monotonically with distance from the mid-plane, in agreement with the model.
+Furthermore, we show that at the same location, the breathing motion amplitude decreases with age, again similar to what we find in the model.
+This strengthens the case that the observed breathing motions are driven by spiral density waves.